BlackMoFan/script-kiddies/README.md

 ### Linux
 #### Debian-based distros
-1. **Download.** Download the XAMPP package for linux [here](https://www.apachefriends.org/index.html).
+1. Download the XAMPP package for linux [here](https://www.apachefriends.org/index.html).
 The Downloaded XAMPP package will be saved to your Downloads directory.
-2. **Make the installation package executable.** Open your terminal and enter the following:
+2. Make the installation package executable.
+Open your terminal and enter the following:

     Go to the Downloads directory